 10. Wrapping Paper

-Here’s a simple way to use the small scraps of leftover wrapping paper, turn them into a Christmas tree!
+Here’s a simple way to use the small scraps of leftover wrapping paper, turn them into a Christmas tree masterpeice!
 Find the full tutorial on A Little Tipsy.

 11. Cardboard Christmas Tree

-Turn a cardboard box into a 3D christmas tree the kids will love to decorate.
+Turn a cardboard box into a 3D christmas tree for the kids to decorate.
 This cardboard christmas tree masterpeice was made by hoi pippo.

 12. Bookshelf Christmas tree

-Here’s another simple version of the book Christmas tree that requires no holes in the books.
-Simply rearrange the books you already own.
+Here’s another simple version of the book Christmas tree.
+Best part?
+It does not require drilling holes into the books.
+Simply rearrange the books you already own in a tree shape on a tall shelf.

 Wall hanging Christmas tree